Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Background

 \section{Background}

-\paragraph{Fixing Lookback Windows:} The problem formulation described earlier places no intrinsic requirement on the forecasting query $\mX$ to have a fixed lookback length $L$.
-Nevertheless, most recent LTSF models fix the lookback window during training, typically to a value of $L=96$.
-This constraint is usually imposed for implementation convenience, computational efficiency, or alignment with benchmarking conventions, rather than for a principled reason.
-As we have argued, the lookback window should instead be treated as an integral property of the model, similar to any other model-specific hyperparameter.
+\paragraph{\textbf{Fixing Lookback Windows:}} The problem formulation in \Cref{sec:problem-statement} does not strictly require the forecasting query $\mX$ to use a fixed lookback length $L$.
+However, most recent LTSF models adopt a fixed window (commonly $L=96$) during training, primarily for implementation convenience or adherence to benchmarking standards.
+As argued previously, the lookback window should be treated as a model-specific hyperparameter, integral to the model design.

-\paragraph{\textbf{Channel Independence:}} One of the main findings of PatchTST~\citep{nie23} and later by TSMixer~\citep{chen23} is that, on widely used benchmark datasets, CI models are sufficient for accurate forecasting.
-This suggests that interactions between different channels are not essential, and that each channel can be modeled in isolation.
-Formally, a model $\hat{\mY}: \mathbb{R}^{C \times L} \to \mathbb{R}^{C \times H}$ is said to be \emph{channel-independent} if for all $\mX \in \mathbb{R}^{C \times L}$ and any channel input $\emX_c \in \mathbb{R}^L$,
+\paragraph{\textbf{Channel Independence:}} Recent studies~\cite{nie23,chen23} demonstrate that on widely used benchmarks, CI models often suffice for accurate forecasting.
+This suggests that cross-channel interactions may be unnecessary for certain tasks.
+Formally, a model $\hat{\mY}: \mathbb{R}^{C \times L} \to \mathbb{R}^{C \times H}$ is \emph{channel-independent} if there exists a univariate predictor $f: \mathbb{R}^L \to \mathbb{R}^H$ such that for each channel $c \in \{1, \dots, C\}$:

-i.e., the prediction for any given channel $c$ is generated using only its own historical data, independent of all other channels.